 As I mentioned before, you don’t need any special items for using daily journal prompts.
 But if you do want to ‘fancy up’ your journal with a special notebook and pens, here are some recommendations:

 Frixion erasable pens — I absolutely love these!
-I find the stick-style pens seem to write more smoothly than the larger refillable style.
+I find the stick-style pens SEEM to write more smoothly than the refillable and retractable style (which I still use all the time, just not as much for journaling).

 Prefer to write with a non-erasable pen?
-I like the smooth flow of the Pilot G2 in size .7 — not too fine to skip when writing, but not too bold or messy.
+I like the smooth flow of the Pilot G2 gel pens in size .7 or InkJoy ballpoint stick pens (less smeary) — not too fine to skip when writing, but not too bold or messy.

 Concluding Thoughts on Using Journal Prompts